kamranpoladov/websites-monitoring/README.md

 ### Periodic website fetching and statistics displaying

 `SchedulerService` is used to set up the jobs to be run periodically.
-It is based on `ScheduleModule` of `@nestjs/schedule` library but provides additional functionality such as optionally firing off the job function immediately and a callback to be run only once after a job starts
+It is based on `ScheduleModule` of `@nestjs/schedule` library but provides additional functionality such as optionally firing off the job function immediately and two types of callbacks to be run only once after or before a job starts

 `src/Providers/scheduler/scheduler.service.ts`